MJRichardson/TypeSql/Readme.md

 This is an alpha release.
 There are an infinite number of scenarios we have not thought of.
 We welcome your feedback.
 But please be gentle, our egos are fragile and we cry easily.

 ##Performance
 Internally, TypeSql uses [Dapper](http://code.google.com/p/dapper-dot-net/) for data-access.
-Its performance is effectively identical, which is fast.
+Its performance is effectively identical, which is itself effectively identical to raw ADO.NET.
 Checkout the [benchmarks](http://code.google.com/p/dapper-dot-net/#Performance).

 ##Credits
 TypeSql stands on the shoulders of two brilliant projects.